silverark/addns/readme.md

 # ADDNS - Ark Dynamic DNS

-A simple application to update the IP address of an A record of a domain you own in Linode. the application is written in [Go](https://golang.org/)
+A simple application to update the IP address of an A record of a domain you own in Linode.
+The application is written in [Go](https://golang.org/)

 ## Set up the Config File
 Copy and rename the example config file 'addns.json.example' to 'addns.json'.
 You can place this in the same folder as